emotion-js/emotion/packages/create-emotion/README.md

 ### nonce: string

-A nonce that will be set on each style tag that emotion inserts for CSP.
+A nonce that will be set on each style tag that emotion inserts for [Content Security Policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

 ### stylisPlugins: Function | Array<Function>

-A Stylis plugin or plugins that will be run be stylis during preprocessing.
+A Stylis plugin or plugins that will be run by stylis during preprocessing.
 [Read Stylis' docs to find out more](https://github.com/thysultan/stylis.js#plugins).
 This can for be used for many purposes such as RTL.

-### prefix: boolean
+### prefix: boolean | Function

+Allows changing Stylis' prefixing settings, this defaults to `true`.
+It can be a boolean or a function to dynamicly set which properties are prefixed.
+[More information can be found in Stylis' docs](https://github.com/thysultan/stylis.js#vendor-prefixing)